Solar Thoughts blog

 Of course we have 55V tables lamps and lighting 🙂

-Other features include presence detection, linking multiple buildings together in a DC micro grid, setting node priority, simple electromechanical controls, strong system resilience and fault tolerance, fault current protection, and much more.
+Other features include circuit presence detection, linking multiple buildings together in a DC micro grid, setting node priority, power routing and control (energy balance), simple electromechanical controls throughout, strong system resilience and fault tolerance, robust fault current protection, and much more.

-There is so much more to this system design than I have had time to present, BUT I hope to write more about it later!
+There is much more to this prototype system design than I have had time to document.
+I hope to write more about it later!
 Thanks for reading, take care! -Dave, SPE

 About the Author: